The limit point in the Jante's law process has an absolutely continuous distribution: Introduction

 In another paper~\cite{KV2}, the authors studied asymptotic properties of a modified version of Jante's law process.
 In this model, called the \emph{$p$-contest}, at each moment of time the point farthest from $p\mu$, where $\mu$ is the current centre of mass, is removed and replaced by an independent $\zeta$-distributed point; note that the case $p=1$ would correspond to the original Jante's law process.
 Finally, in~\cite{KV3}, a local version of the process was considered.
 In this version, $N$ vertices are placed on a circle, so that each vertex has exactly two neighbours.
 To each vertex assign a real number, called {\em fitness}.
-At each unit of time the vertex whose fitness deviates most from the average of the fitnesses of its two immediate neighbours has its fitness replaced by a random value drawn independently according to some distribution $\zeta$.
+At each unit of time, the vertex whose fitness deviates most from the average of the fitnesses of its two immediate neighbours has its fitness replaced by a random value drawn independently according to some distribution $\zeta$.
 The authors showed that if $\zeta$ has a uniform or a discrete uniform distribution, all fitnesses but at most one converge to the same limit.
-We would also like to mention that there is a related continuous-time model, called ``Brownian bees'', which involves a fixed number $N$ of particles which perform independent Brownian motions, and branch from time to time simultaneously with removal of the particle most distant from the origin, thus keeping the total number of particles constant; see~\cite{SSM}.
+We would also like to mention that there is a related continuous-time model, called ``Brownian bees'', which involves a fixed number $N$ of particles which perform independent Brownian motions, and branch from time to time simultaneously with the removal of the particle most distant from the origin, thus keeping the total number of particles constant; see e.g.~\cite{ABL} and \cite{SSM}.
+It would be in the spirit of the current paper to identify extrema in the Brownian bees from the centre of mass of the swarm, rather than from the origin; and have exponential killing of the extreme bee with introducing a new bee at a random location.